 The condition most commonly appears on the upper arms, back, thighs, butt, or face and can appear as just a few spots or it can overtake an entire area, looking almost like a rash.

-When excessive amounts of keratin — the protein that protects our skin — build up at the surface, it clogs hair follicles and creates hard, rough patches of skin.
-Though it’s unknown what triggers this buildup, it is known to be a genetic condition.
+When excessive amounts of keratin — the protein that protects our skin — build up at the surface, it clogs our pores (also known as hair follicles) and creates hard, rough patches of skin.

 The condition usually appears in young children (under the age of two) and teenagers.
 While it can continue as you get older, most cases clear up by adulthood.